jbcoe/value_types/DRAFT.md

 A converting constructor could be added in a future version of the C++ standard.

+### Comparisons returning `auto`

+We opt to return `auto` from comparsion operators on `indirect<T>` so that the return type perfectly matches that of the underlying comparison for `T`.
+While deferring the return typ to the underlying type does support unusual user-defined comparsion operators, we prefer to do so rather than impose requirements on the user-defined operators for consistency.
+Adoption of indirect or moving an object onto the heap should not be impeded by unusual choices for the return type of comparison operators on user-defined types.

 ### Small Buffer Optimisation

 It is possible to implement `polymorphic` with a small buffer optimisation,